Equinor ASA – Annual report – 31 December 2025

 Investments in electrification of oil and gas assets

-During 2024, Equinor invested around USD 180 million in electrification (around USD 200 million in 2023).
-Equinor’s abatement projects primarily include full and partial electrification of offshore assets in Norway at key fields and plants, including the Troll, Oseberg, Njord and the Hammerfest LNG plant, mainly by power from shore.
-Emissions abatement milestones in 2024 included partial electrification of the Troll B and Troll C fields.
-Further, Sleipner field centre, along with the Gudrun platform and other associated fields, were connected to power from shore.
+During 2025, Equinor invested USD 168 million in electrification (USD 180 million in 2024).
+Equinor’s abatement projects primarily include full and partial electrification of offshore assets in Norway at key fields and plants, including Troll, Oseberg, Njord, and the Hammerfest LNG plant, mainly by power from shore.

 Research and development activities (R&D)

-Equinor is involved in several R&D projects aimed at optimizing oil and gas activities, reducing emissions, and developing new business opportunities in renewables and low carbon solutions.
-Equinor’s total R&D activities are presented in note 9 Auditor’s remuneration and Research and development expenditures (expensed R&D) and in note 12 Property, Plant & Equipment (capitalised R&D).
+Equinor is involved in several projects aimed at optimising oil and gas activities, reducing emissions, and developing new business opportunities in renewable energy generation and low carbon solutions.
+Equinor’s R&D expenditure is disclosed in note 9 Auditor’s remuneration and Research and development expenditures.
+The accounting policy for R&D is detailed in note 12 Property, plant and equipment.

 Power Purchase Agreements (PPAs)

-Equinor holds various long-term power purchase agreements (PPAs) for power sourced from wind and solar parks with an expiry date up until 2040.
-The agreements imply balancing services provided to the asset owners, whereby Equinor takes over the long-term balancing risk related to production.
-The majority of these agreements are settled at the appropriate market price less a balancing fee and expire by the end of 2026.
-The agreements include pay-as-produced elements, but since the majority of the power purchase agreements are linked to the applicable market prices, and the power purchased is mainly sold on power exchanges at market price, Equinor only holds a limited long-term price risk related to these agreements.
-For accounting policies related to power sales and related purchases, please refer to note 7 Total revenues and other income.
+Equinor holds various long-term PPAs for power sourced from wind and solar parks, with expiry dates up until 2040.
+The agreements imply balancing activities, whereby Equinor assumes the long-term balancing risk related to production.
+The majority of these agreements are settled at the appropriate market price, less a balancing fee, and expire by the end of 2027.
+The agreements include pay-as-produced elements; however, as most of the power purchase agreements are linked to the applicable market prices, and the power purchased is mainly sold on power exchanges at market price, Equinor only holds a limited long-term price risk related to these agreements.
+For accounting policies related to power sales and related purchases, refer to note 7 Total revenues and other income.

 Effects on estimation uncertainty

-The effects of the initiatives to limit climate changes and the potential impact of the energy transition are relevant to some of Equinor’s economic assumptions and future cash flow estimations.
-The resulting effects and Equinor’s exposure to them are sources of uncertainty.
-Estimating global energy demand and commodity prices towards 2050 is challenging due to various complex factors, including technology change, taxation and production limits, which may change over time.
-This could lead to significant changes in accounting estimates, such as useful life (depreciation period and timing of asset retirement obligations), value-in-use (impairment assessments), and deferred tax assets (see note 11 Income taxes for expected utilisation period of tax losses carried forward and recognised as deferred tax assets).
+Initiatives to limit climate change, as well as the potential impact of the energy transition, are relevant to certain economic assumptions and future cash flow estimates used by Equinor.
+The resulting effects, and Equinor’s exposure to them, are sources of uncertainty.
+Estimating global energy demand and commodity prices towards 2050 is challenging due to various complex factors, including technological capabilities, regulatory policies, taxation, and production limits, all of which evolve over time.
+These uncertainties could result in significant changes to accounting estimates over time.
+Relevant accounting estimates include depreciation and asset retirement obligations (useful life of assets), impairment assessments, and deferred tax assets (see note 11 Income taxes for the expected utilisation period of tax losses carried forward and recognised as deferred tax assets).

 Commodity prices